ZitongLu1996/ZitongLu1996/README.md

      Before that, I received a BEng degree in **software engineering** from **Northeastern University** (Shenyang, China).
 - :eyes::key: I’m currently working on visual perception and visual working memory by using behavior, EEG, fMRI and computational models.
 - :sweat_smile::high_brightness: I’m the author of [NeuroRA](https://zitonglu1996.github.io/NeuroRA/) and [PyCTRSA](https://github.com/ZitongLu1996/PyCTRSA) - Two Python toolboxes for representational analysis.
-- :yum:::notebook_with_decorative_cover: I'm also the author of **[the first Chinese Python EEG data analysis handbook](https://github.com/ZitongLu1996/Python-EEG-Handbook)**.
+- :yum:::notebook_with_decorative_cover: I'm also the author of [the first Chinese Python EEG data analysis handbook](https://github.com/ZitongLu1996/Python-EEG-Handbook).
 - :e-mail::mailbox_with_mail: If you have any question about my projects, you can email me: [zitonglu1996@gmail.com](zitonglu1996@gmail.com) / [lu.2637@osu.edu](lu.2637@osu.edu)
 - :smiley::bulb: Research Interests: Object/Face Perception, Visual working memory, Mental imagery, Attention, Emotion, Machine Learning & Deep Learning.
 - :wink::ghost: Current Focused Topics: :one: Visual stability - How to trigger spatiotopic representations in behavior? & How do our brains integrate object locations from retinotopic coordinates to spatiotopic coordinates? :two: 3D perception - How our brains represent depth information and 3D integration in space (using fMRI) and time (using EEG)?
-- :dizzy_face::telescope: Future goals: :one: Explore how brain encodes visual information (basic visual features, locations, objects, facial expressions/identities) in visual perception, visual memory and mental imagery. :two: Explore the similar or different representations and connections between biological brain and AI models. :three: How emotion and reward influences different cognitive processes and how our brain represents emotion and reward. :four: Using neuroscience methhods to improve cognitive ability.
+- :dizzy_face::telescope: Future Goals: :one: Explore how brain encodes visual information (basic visual features, locations, objects, facial expressions/identities) in visual perception, visual memory and mental imagery. :two: Explore the similar or different representations and connections between biological brain and AI models. :three: How emotion and reward influences different cognitive processes and how our brain represents emotion and reward. :four: Using neuroscience methhods to improve cognitive ability.
 ---
 ### Typical Open-source Projects
 - **[NeuroRA](https://github.com/ZitongLu1996/NeuroRA)**: A Python toolbox of representational analysis from multimode neural data